-	One of the best options to start as a beginner, these fiat collateralized stablecoins can be liquidated quickly.
+One of the best options for starting as a beginner is these fiat-collateralized stablecoins can be liquidated quickly.
 Moreover, you could easily swap it for real currency in your bank account as they have a genuine fiat currency supporting it in a bank account.

 The other most common stablecoins you might encounter are the algorithmic or non-collateralized ones.
 These tokens aren’t backed by any asset or collateral and are generally pursued by an algorithm that controls their supply.

 Since no collateral is involved in their operations, these tokens tend to supply stability per the supply tenets and market demand.
 In addition, it should also be noted that these coins stabilize the increased demand by increasing the processing rate, ultimately decreasing the prices.
 Considering their type, these coins tend to suit risk-taking investors.

 Lastly, we have crypto-backed stablecoins.
 These coins encounter massive fluctuations in their interest rates and stand out as the most volatile stablecoin on the list.